>

 For Kotor, pack light and comfortable clothing, especially during summer.
 Comfortable walking shoes are a must for navigating the cobbled streets and for hiking up the fortress walls.
 Sunscreen, sunglasses, and a hat are essential for sun protection.
 If visiting in spring or fall, bring a light jacket as evenings can be cooler near the water.

-We couldn't find specific tips for Kotor
+We couldn't find tips for Kotor.

 GetReady